 b.
 You may also apply in person within the Admissions Office and pick-up the application.
 Your application will be processed while you are at Delta and you will receive your student number.

 2. Program Readiness

 a.
 You are exempt from placement testing if you have already earned an associates degree or higher.
-If exempt, you must present transcripts to LifeLong Learning prior to registration.
+If exempt, you must present transcripts to Continuing Education (located in the Registrar's Office) prior to registration.

 b.
 You must demonstrate program readiness with the following placement levels prior to registration.